Making a difference at Christmas

 Community Christmas is our Christmas campaign.
 It aligns with our work throughout the year to help alleviate loneliness in older people through social gatherings.

-Continuing the original vision for the project, our plan this year is to:
+Our plan this year is to:

 - Encourage anyone of any age who will be alone on Christmas Day to use our website to find something in their area they can go to

-- For all those 75 and over who may be alone on or during Christmas, we offer the opportunity to join social gatherings throughout the year through our year-round work
+For all those 75 and over who may be alone on or during Christmas, we offer the opportunity to join social gatherings throughout the year through our year-round work.

 Find an event near you